China's Geography : its Mountains, Basins, Rivers and Plains

 The altitude of this region falls from the Tibetan plateau in the west to about 1,640 feet [500 meters] in the east.
-It is scoured by deep valleys running north to south making east-west travel almost impossible.
+It is scoured by very deep valleys running north to south making east-west travel almost impossible.
 The climate is wet and humid as tropical air from the south is funneled up the valleys making it suitable for intensive agriculture in the valley bottoms.
 The weathering of limestone has generated spectacular karst scenery.

 Stretching across the north of China the Mongolian plateau is broad and flat with an average altitude of 3,281 feet [1,000 meters].
-Inner Mongolia covers most of the area with extension into northern Gansu; Ningxia and western Manchuria (Liaoning; Jilin and Heilongjiang).
+Inner Mongolia covers most of the area extending into northern Gansu; Ningxia and western Manchuria (Liaoning; Jilin and Heilongjiang).
 There is no geographical feature forming China's northern border, the plateau stretches on to cover Mongolia as well.
 Winters are cold and long with low rainfall.
 Underground water supplies support limited agriculture.
 Pasture is the main resource to support the herds of grazing animals.
 The climate is drier in the west and wetter in the east.
 The Gobi sand desert covers much of the core of this region.
 Taken all together deserts represent about 20% of China's land area.

-Famous for giving the Yellow River its name, the loess plateau stretches south of the Gobi Desert covering Shanxi and parts of Ningxia; Gansu and Shaanxi.
+Famous for giving the Yellow River its name, the yellow loess plateau stretches south of the Gobi Desert covering Shanxi and parts of Ningxia; Gansu and Shaanxi.
 Loess (fine calcareous sand and silt) forms in places a 197 feet [60 meters] thick layer of friable yellow earth with an average altitude of 3,281 feet [1,000 meters].
-The soil retains water well, and that is the reason that this dry region can still produce good crop yields.
+The soil retains water well, and that is the reason that this dry region can still produce high crop yields.
 Over-cultivation of the land over the centuries has removed the important vegetation that bound the soil together; and now vegetation is sparse.
 Trees find it hard to become established in the fine, dry earth.
-Rainfall is infrequent but heavy, and these deluges move vast amounts of material causing flash flooding.
+Rainfall is infrequent but heavy and these deluges move vast amounts of material causing flash flooding.
 Terracing of the hills has greatly increased the area available for cultivation.
 Traditionally houses were made by excavating caves into loess cliffs (most famously at Yan'an), the caves are cool in summer and warm in winter.

 The highest mountains in the world are on the southern edge of the Tibetan plateau.
 Mount Everest and other high peaks form the most secure of all land borders.
 Himalaya means ‘Home of snow’ ➚ in Tibetan.
 Nine of the top 14 highest mountains in the world are in this range.
 The southern slopes receive huge amounts of rainfall as warm, moist monsoon air hits the mountain barrier.